 - College or university transcripts showing that the applicant has a four-year degree in a biological or physical science.

-- Two letters of recommendation from persons who can attest to the applicant’s professional qualifications.
+- Two additional letters of recommendation from persons who can attest to the applicant’s professional qualifications.
 View an example letter of recommendation.